-We currently have clients in 30 states and our larger markets include the New York metro area, California, Texas, Florida, Pennsylvania, South Carolina and New Jersey.
+We currently have lending clients in 30 states and our larger markets include the New York metro area, California, Texas, Florida, Pennsylvania, South Carolina and New Jersey.
 Our success is tied to our unique ability to couple traditional commercial underwriting with non-traditional asset-based underwriting.
 Our team understands law firms' contingent case inventory valuation process (as well as traditional hourly billing firms).
 Typically, these inventories of claims for injured consumers or claimants have a duration of 2-3 years, significantly longer than traditional accounts receivables or inventories of goods that can have a duration of 30-60 days or 120 days, respectively.
 These factors (the unique industry, contingent collateral, longer durations of the law firms' inventories, atypical revenue streams of the law firms and more) coupled with the TAM create a unique and valuable opportunity for the Company with minimal incumbent competition.
-This unique risk profile translates approximately into a blended 10% variable rate asset yield on these commercial loans for the quarter ended March 31, 2024.
-More importantly, since our commercial banking platform is focused on full service relationship banking, for every \$1.00 we advance on these loans we receive on average \$1.71 of low-cost (our cost of funds for the quarter ended March 31, 2024 is 96 basis points) core operating and escrow deposits from these law firms through our branchless platform, fueling and funding additional growth in our other asset classes.
+This unique risk profile translates approximately into a blended 10% variable rate asset yield on these commercial loans for the quarter ended March 31, 2024 June 30, 2024.
+More importantly, since our commercial banking platform is focused on full service relationship banking, for every \$1.00 we advance on these loans we receive on average \$1.71 \$1.68 of low-cost (our cost of funds for the quarter ended March 31, 2024 June 30, 2024 is 96.87 basis points) core operating and escrow deposits from these law firms through our branchless platform, fueling and funding additional growth in our other asset classes.
 Our extremely low historic delinquency rates and low charge-off rates clearly demonstrate our strong underwriting process and expertise in this vertical.
-Our longer duration escrow or claimant trust settlement deposits represent accounts where the law firm is trustee for the claimant settlement funds and represent \$709.5 million, or 50%, of total deposits.
+Our longer duration escrow or claimant trust settlement deposits represent accounts where the law firm is trustee for the claimant settlement funds and represent \$709.5 million \$813.6 million, or 50% 55%, of total deposits.
 These law firm escrow accounts as well as other fiduciary deposit accounts are for the benefit of the law firm's customers (or claimants) and are titled in a manner to ensure that the maximum amount of FDIC insurance coverage passes through the account to the beneficial owner of the funds held in the account.
 Therefore, these law firm escrow accounts carry FDIC insurance at the claimant settlement level, not at the deposit account level.
-Coupling these types of commercial relationships with our off-balance sheet commercial litigation funds of \$466.6 million at March 31, 2024, makes this litigation vertical a highly desirable core low-cost funding platform fueling growth in other lending areas.
+Coupling these types of commercial relationships with our off-balance sheet commercial litigation funds of \$466.6 million \$408.0 million at March 31, 2024 June 30, 2024, makes this litigation vertical a highly desirable core low-cost funding platform fueling growth in other lending areas.

 Other Commercial Banking.
 In addition to our Litigation Commercial Banking business, commercial loans are also originated to local small to mid-size businesses to provide short-term financing for inventory, receivables, the purchase of supplies, or other operating needs arising during the normal course of business and loans made to our qualified ISO payment processing customers.
-The balance of these loans totaled \$119.9 million at March 31, 2024 and represented approximately 9.8% of our total loans.
+The balance of these loans totaled \$119.9 million \$117.9 million at March 31, 2024 June 30, 2024 and represented approximately 9.8% 9.3% of our total loans.